ShabadOS/infrastructure/README.md

 ### Cluster

 The kubernetes cluster for the environment is defined here.
-This module also exports a reusable kubeconfig.
+This module also exports a reusable kubeconfig and provider.

+### Cluster Applications

+Shared workloads and applications that sit on the kubernetes cluster are defined here, such as Ingress controllers.

 ## GitHub Secrets